 I am the Deputy Director of the Varieties of Democracy (V-Dem) Institute and Assistant Professor at the University of Gothenburg.
 Prior to turning to academia, I was a Member of Parliament in the German National Parliament (Bundestag; 2002- 2009) and later worked in Sudan for two years.
 I received my PhD in 2015 from Humboldt University (Berlin) with a thesis on United Nation’s electoral assistance.
 I hold a M.A. degree in “Research Training in Social Sciences” from Humboldt University (Berlin), a M.Sc. degree in Gender and Peace Studies from Ahfad University (Sudan) and a B.A. in Political Sciences from FernUniversität Hagen (Germany).

-Broadly speaking, my research interests are autocratization/ backsliding, democratization, elections, autocracies, regime legitimacy, democracy aid and the United Nations.
-I have published among others in the Journal of Democracy, Electoral Studies, Democratization and International Political Science Review.
+Broadly speaking, my research interests are autocratization/ democratic backsliding, democratization, elections, autocracies, regime legitimacy, democracy aid and the United Nations.
+I have published among others in the American Political Science Review, Democratization, Journal of Democracy, Electoral Studies and International Political Science Review.

-My current research focuses on how and why democracy is eroding in many countries across the world.
-I contribute to the Failing and Successful Sequences of Democratization- Project.
-Furthermore, I investigate the role of citizens in autocracies and why electoral losers accept defeat.
+My current research focuses on how and why democracy is eroding in many countries across the world and what we can do to stop it.
+Furthermore, I lead V-Dem's Pandemic Backsliding project, which investigates how government responses to Covid-19 affect democracy.
+I also contribute to the Failing and Successful Sequences of Democratization- Project.

 I lead a number of V-Dem outreach, policy and fundraising activities, and contribute to the administration of the institute and our flagship dataset.
 I served as a consultant for UNDP, the World Bank, USAID and others.